Mountain Goat: Profile and Information

 Description

-Mountain goats, as their name clearly suggests, are mammals that live high up in cold mountain regions.
+Mountain goats, as their name suggests, are mammals that live high up in cold mountain regions.

-Their thick coat helps them adapt and survive the harsh weather conditions, and it can help keep them warm even when it’s cold when it rains or when it snows.
+Their thick coat helps them adapt and survive harsh weather conditions, and it can help keep them warm even when it’s cold, rains, or snows.

 Classification